hydraulic-software/conveyor/guidebook/docs/faq/index.md

 ## 2. Is Conveyor free?

-During the introductory period it's free for everyone else.
+During the introductory period it's free for everyone.
 Once the introductory period ends, it will be free for open source apps and require a subscription when used with proprietary apps.
 You can learn what it'll cost on the [pricing page](https://www.hydraulic.software/pricing.html).

 ## 3. Why isn't Conveyor a service?